113ll3/Ibmclouddocscli/index.md

   If your credentials are rejected, you might be using a federated ID.
 To log in with a federated ID, use the `--sso` flag.
 See [Logging in with a federated ID](/docs/iam/federated_id?topic=iam-federated_id#federated_id) for more details.
   {: tip}

-2. To use Cloud Foundry services, target an org and space.
+2. To access Cloud Foundry services, you must specify a Cloud Foundry org and space.
+You can run the following command to interactively identify the org and space:
   ```
   ibmcloud target --cf
   ```
   {: codeblock}

-  Optionally, you can use the output from the previous command to manually set your org and space with the following command:
+  Or, if you know which org and space that the service belongs to, you can use the following command:
   ```
   ibmcloud target -o <value> -s <value>
   ```